brahimmachkouri/patch/README.md

 # Patch a file or create a patch

-Applies a patch to a file using a JSON file that contains the name of the file to patch, along with the offsets and the byte data to be modified :
+Applies a patch to a file using a JSON file that contains the name of the file to patch with its checksum, along with the offsets and the byte data to be modified :

 ```bash
 .\patch.exe --mode=patch --patch=mybinary.json